-Based off tropical activity, Taylor Slough received just over 9 inches of rain in the past week.
-Stages in Taylor Slough increased an average of 0.75 feet over this past week (Figure EV-8 and Figure EV-9).
-We are following up on TSB stages.
-Individual stage gauge changes reached up to +1.31 feet in the northern Slough area.
-The Slough is now 12 inches higher than its historical average for this time of year (pre-Florida Bay initiative which started in 2017).
+Taylor Slough received just under 3 inches of rain in the past week.
+Following last weekend's tropical activity and some additional precipitation over this past week, stages in Taylor Slough continued to increase, with an average increase of 0.153 feet (Figure EV-8 and Figure EV-9).
+Individual stage gauge changes ranged from -0.303 to +0.552 feet at Taylor Slough Bridge in the northern Slough area.
+The Slough is now 16.2 inches higher than its historical average for this time of year (pre-Florida Bay initiative which started in 2017).
 Conditions are highly favorable for moving water downstream through the Slough this year as the rains continue.

-Salinities in Florida Bay averaged a decrease of almost 6 over the week ending 6/5, with individual station changes ranging from -12.0 to -1.8 (Figure EV-8).
-The largest changes occurred in the western area where salinities were highest.
-All 3 regions show a distinct drop in salinity with the western region almost to the 25th percentile (Figure EV-10).
-The salinity in the Bay, as a whole, is about lower than its historical average by 4 for this time of year.
+Salinities in Florida Bay continued to decline, with an average decrease of nearly 7 over the week ending 6/12.
+Individual station changes ranged from -14.4 to -0.60 (Figure EV-8).
+The largest changes occurred in the northeastern and nearshore areas where salinities are highly influenced by inflows.
+All 3 regions of the bay continued to show a drop in salinity with all regions decreasing below the 25th percentile (Figure EV-10).
+However, on 6/13, average salinities in the western region increased to 33, moving back into the interquartile range.
+The Bay, as a whole, is about 8 lower than its historical average for this time of year.